Brief descriptions of key words and products found on our website

 A modified Polyester, they tend be to most common resin within so called oil based coatings.
 The length of the oil chain in the resin will vary the coating properties.

 A soft, non-magnetic metal in common usage.
-Within coatings as flakes it helps give improved corrosion resistance by increasing the pathway any corrosive liquid has to take.
+When used as flakes within coatings it helps give improved corrosion resistance by increasing the pathway any corrosive liquid has to take.

 The process or technique whereby a coating prevents or minimises aquatic growth on submerged equipment such as boat hulls.
 The Blocksil anti-fouling coating works by repelling barnacles rather than by killing them.